Declarations of War.

 The Malacian officers looked out of the side window and saw the monstrous lorries parked behind the office.

 "Good grief," Pike exclaimed, "they're huge!"

 "You'd never be able to hide one of those."

 "That's why no-one else wants them -and I've got about thirty of them cluttering up the port."

 "We'll take the whole lot off your hands, then.
 I'll get drivers organised."
 Brigadier Fraser declared, striding purposefully out of the office before anyone could contradict him.

-A glance from the PLO galvanised the Quartermasters' staff into action, and the paperwork was created to put the Deacons onto the Malacian Army Group's charge.
+A glance from the Port Liaison Officer galvanised the Quartermasters' staff into action, and the paperwork was created to put the Deacons onto the Malacian Army Group's charge.
 At the same time the PLO gave the Malacian officers instructions to reach their dispersal areas.

 While the instructions were being passed on to the Malacian troops, Walker spoke to Fraser.
 "Why were you so keen to take those monstrosities on?"

 "Apart from the fact they have decent truck chassis under those huge gunshields," Fraser replied, "we now have thirty anti-tank guns."

 While the ships of the convoy continued their unloading through the evening, a warning of an E-boat attack was issued.
 Panther, Karabira and the other escorts outside the harbour